neonailol/kactoos/docs/nnl.rocks.kactoos.scalar/-max-of/index.md

 `class MaxOf : `[`NumberEnvelope`](../-number-envelope/index.md)

-Find the greater among items.
+Find the greatest value among numbers.

 Here is how you can use it to find maximum among numbers: